Chicago Rivet & Machine (NYSEAMERICAN:CVR) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report issued on Monday.
-The firm issued a sell rating on the stock.
+StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research note released on Sunday.
+The brokerage issued a sell rating on the stock.

-Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Free Report) last posted its quarterly earnings results on Monday, August 7th.
-The company reported ($1.36) earnings per share for the quarter.
-The business had revenue of $8.05 million for the quarter.
-Chicago Rivet & Machine had a return on equity of 1.21% and a net margin of 1.15%.
+Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Free Report) last announced its earnings results on Monday, August 7th.
+The company reported ($1.36) earnings per share (EPS) for the quarter.
+Chicago Rivet & Machine had a net margin of 1.15% and a return on equity of 1.21%.
+The firm had revenue of $8.05 million for the quarter.

 Chicago Rivet & Machine Cuts Dividend